jask04/netflix-auto-skipper/README.md

 2. Open Firefox and navigate to `about:debugging`.
 3. Click "This Firefox" and then "Load Temporary Add-on...".
 4. Select the `manifest.json` file from the project directory.

-## Usage

-Once installed, the extension will automatically skip intros, recaps, and credits on Netflix.
-You can manage the extension's behavior by clicking on its icon in the browser toolbar.

 ## Contributing